Job Openings: Spring practice will be fun to watch

 This group is about to get a lot better.
 From everything I’ve heard, we are about to see a more focused Xavier Thomas (more on that later) this spring.
 K.J.
 Henry has another year under his belt, Justin Foster has another year and you add in Justin Mascoll and Greg Williams and freshman Myles Murphy and it’s a group at defensive end that is poised to break out.

-At defensive tackle, Nyles Pinckney and Tyler Davis and Jordan Williams are the top three returning guys, but Darnell Jefferies has gained weight thanks to his diabetes diagnosis, Ruke Orhorhoro and Etinosa Reuben are a year older, and Tayquon Johnson is a solid 325 pounds after a redshirt year.
+At defensive tackle, Nyles Pinckney and Tyler Davis and Jordan Williams are the top three returning guys, but Darnell Jefferies has gained weight thanks to his diabetes diagnosis and treatment plan, Ruke Orhorhoro and Etinosa Reuben are a year older, and Tayquon Johnson is a solid 325 pounds after a redshirt year.

 As for Bryan Bresee, he can play tackle or he can play end.
 Probably even linebacker.
 Definitely running back.
 He's gonna be fun to watch.